phattharaphorn/softdev-cicd/README.md

 # Software Development Process in Practice - Jenkins Assignment

-software development process in practice (01076035), Computer Engineering 60 at KMITL.
+Software Development Process in Practice (01076035), Computer Engineering 60 at KMITL.

-> This repository is CICD (Jenkins) assignment.
+> > This repository is a CICD (Jenkins) assignment in the Software Development Process in Practice.